 For me - the answer is yes and no.

-In a similar way, I started to attract some spiritual friends and mentors, as well as holistic health advocates who advised me of the dangers of taking anti-depressants and how it would influence my energy field, my health, my spiritual growth and my perceptions.
+In a similar way, I started to attract some spiritual friends and mentors, as well as holistic health advocates who advised me of the dangers of taking tablets and how it would influence my energy field, my health, my growth and my perceptions - however mild.
 The thought of taking tablets caused me a mountain of shame and resistance.
 To even consider taking tablets felt inauthentic and inadequate.

 I took all of these ‘warnings’ and opinions on board and I rejected tablets in favour of upping my self care routine.
 I wholeheartedly embraced daily meditation, yoga and bush walking.
 I gave up coffee, did a 6 week liver cleanse, continued eating a low fructose diet and took a daily probiotic.
 I saw a psychologist, had massages and acupuncture regularly.
 I journaled, listened to podcasts about health and wellness and scheduled alone time to rest and recharge.
 I had energy healings, set boundaries, read, spent time with loved ones, focused on positive aspects and was open and connected with friends.
 I prioritised self-care, planned events and activities that I enjoy, took regular breaks to connect back to myself and with nature as well pursuing a career that I love.